107.6 Completing the AMR

 This section must reflect actions to be taken for the benefit and well-being of the child.
 The adult has responsibilities to the child, such as making sure the child attends school every day and keeping all doctor appointments and immunizations current.
 These responsibilities are considered "family responsibilities" and should be listed in this section.

-Determining eligibility for Extended TANF requires a partial renewal, including a new AMR or an update to an existing AMR.
+Determining eligibility for Extended TANF (ETANF) requires a partial renewal, including a new AMR or an update to an existing AMR.

-The AMR must specify an eligibility track and the reason the adult head of household or spouse qualifies for that track.
+The AMR must specify an Extended TANF hardship criteria and the reason the adult(s) who have over 1830 TANF days qualify for that ETANF hardship criteria.
 The AMR must be detailed and specific to the adult’s circumstances.
-For Extended TANF eligibility procedures, see Cash Assistance Handbook Chapter 176, Section 176.32.
+For determining eligibility for Extended TANF, see Cash Assistance Handbook Chapter 176, Section 176.32.

 NOTE: It is not necessary to keep track of day counts on an AMR for Extended TANF adults.
 Extended TANF does not have a time limit.

-In some circumstances, a new or updated AMR may be completed by telephone interview for the partial renewal.
+A new or updated AMR may be completed by telephone interview for the partial renewal.
 In a telephone interview, the caseworker must:

 The CAO must distribute the AMR as follows: